 [These are my notes for a presentation I made on Structuralism a couple years ago for an assignment on schools of thought related to literature, though I admittedly don't dwell on literature at all.
 The presentation is about as accessible as I could make it, though many of my colleagues found it overly complicated.
 Most of the material is from the book European Intellectual History Since 1789 by N. Roland Stromberg, the "Structuralism" entry in the Colliers Encyclopedia, and some websites that I have since forgotten.
 For a magnificent & extremely accessible comparison of structuralism to poststructuralism (the best I have read on the topic), I direct the reader to John Lye's essay Some Post-Structural Assumptions here.]
 Read the rest of this entry

 Neuromarketing is one of the latest paradigms making itself felt in the sphere of marketing.
-Its premise is simple: given the vast amount of inaccuracy in data-collecting methods (e.g. disparities between stated preference in surveys & revealed preference in purchasing), a more objective means of assessing consumer responses is to utilize neurotechnology to get straight to the heart of the consumer.
+Its premise is simple: given the vast amount of inaccuracy in data-collecting methods (e.g. disparities between stated preference in surveys & revealed preference in purchasing), a more objective means of assessing consumer responses is to use neurotechnology to get straight to the heart of the consumer.
 Functional Magnetic Resonance Imaging (fMRI) and Electroencephalography (EEG) are utilized while exposing consumers to products and advertisements, and their cognitive responses are recorded and interpreted.
-Significant progress has been made, but due to the current expense of neurotechnology (not to mention the legal issues surrounding them, as in the case of France), neuromarketing companies are relatively scarce, with 13 worldwide as of 2007.
+Significant progress has been made, but due to the current expense of neurotechnology (not to mention the legal issues surrounding it, as in the case of France), neuromarketing companies are relatively scarce, with 13 worldwide as of 2007.
 (One of the more prominent companies, NeuroCo, charged $90,000 per study in 2005 [Mucha, 2-3].)
 Nevertheless, many powerful companies have begun to enlist the service of neuromarketers, such as Hewlett-Packard, Frito-Lay, Google, Motorola, Coca-Cola, Microsoft, Nestlé, Unilever, Proctor & Gamble, L’Oréal, and Fox, for issues ranging from the optimal color of packaging to the effectiveness of movie trailers.
 Inevitably, the widening availability of such technologies has lead to much bombast and panic, particularly fears about locating the “buy button” in the consumer’s mind, forcing them to buy things they don’t need or eat until they’re obese.
-In this essay I hope to briefly explain the technology in use by neuromarketers, to address some of the fears (groundless and justified) about neuromarketing, and to highlight some instances of neuromarketing in practice.
+In this essay I hope to briefly explain the technology in use by neuromarketers, to address some of the fears (groundless and justified) about neuromarketing, and to highlight some cases of neuromarketing in practice.

 Read the rest of this entry